pascalangst/pascalangst.github.io/docs/index.markdown

 ![me](pngs/me.png)

-I am a PhD student in evolutionary biology at the [University of Basel]( https://evolution.unibas.ch/ebert/index.htm).

-My PhD is supervised by Dieter Ebert and co-supervised by Peter D. Fields, and I am affiliated with the Department of Environmental Sciences, Zoology.
+I am a Postdoc at the [University of Basel](https://evolution.unibas.ch/ebert/index.htm) in the Zoology Unit within the Department of Environmental Sciences.
+My research focuses on evolutionary biology and population genetics, employing simulation and empirical genomics.

-My research focusses on the evolution of metapopulations, i.e., interconnected populations with extinction-(re)colonization dynamics.
-Specifically, I am interested in the genomic consequences of metapopulation dynamics.
+I received my PhD in the Department of Environmental Sciences, Zoology, at the University of Basel, working with Dieter Ebert and Peter D. Fields.
+My PhD focused on metapopulations, i.e., interconnected populations with extinction-(re)colonization dynamics.
+Specifically, I investigated the genomic consequences of metapopulation dynamics.

 My undergraduate research involved examining and disentangling the effects of population structure, demographic history, geophylogeny, transmission mode, and host-parasite interactions on the genomic diversity of microsporidia, obligate intracellular parasites phylogenetically associated with the fungi.